akhilrohankar/Quiz/readme.md

-**How to unit test the code and get the coverage ? run the below command for the same**
+**How to unit test the code and get the coverage ?
+Run the below command for the same**